pas-campitiello/python/3-15-ExeForNewLanguage.md

 ## Exercise 1
 Display series of numbers (1,2,3,4, 5....etc) in an infinite loop.
-The program should quit if someone hits a specific key (Say ESCAPE key).
+The program should quit if someone hits a specific key (say ESCAPE key).

 Infinite loop printing numbers with 0.5 seconds delay:
 ```python